Building Memorable Rivals

 Multiattack.
 The orc makes two Wicked Greataxe or Javelin attacks.

 Wicked Greataxe.
 Melee Weapon Attack: +5 to hit, reach 5ft., one target.
 Hit 9 (1d12 + 3) slashing damage.
+If the attack hits and there is another hostile target within 5 ft then that target also takes 3 slashing damage.

 Javelin.
 Ranged Weapon Attack: +5 to hit, range 30/120ft., one target.
 Hit 6 (1d6 + 3) piercing damage.